shuyang-stat/multilevelMatching/cran-comments.md

 * edited the roxygen2 documentation with correct LaTeX variable definition
 * added DOI information to the reference in the Description.
+* reinstalled Tex to see if examples are included in submission build

 ## Test environments
 * local OS X install, R 3.4.3